illinois-mla/syllabus/README.md

     * [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/illinois-mla/)
         * It sends message digests to people who aren't active in the room, so feel free to ask a question even if no one's around.
     * Look through and create [issues](https://github.com/illinois-mla/syllabus/issues)
-    * Office Hours : TBD
+    * Office Hours
+        * Dewen Zhong: Thursdays from 2-3 pm in 420 Loomis
+        * Prof. Neubauer: Thursdays from 3-4 pm in 411 Loomis
    * [Email](mailto:msn@illinois.edu) for 1-on-1 help, or to set up a time to meet

 ## <span style="color:Red">Course Description</span>